 This recipe is adapted from the book Emeril's New New Orleans Cooking and it's delicious and easy to make.
-Though there is nothing like serving it bubbling from the oven, in a pinch this is a great one to make a day ahead that warms well in the microwave.
+Though there is nothing like serving it hot from the oven, but it can also be made a ahead of time for easy entertaining.

-Folks in Louisiana just love this very traditional way of combining mirliton squash and beautiful Gulf shrimp.
+This recipe is from Chef Anthony Scanio at Emeril's Delmonico in New Orleans, where this is a very traditional dish.
 You can eat these on their own with some piping hot white rice, but they also make a wonderful side dish for a holiday table.
-This recipe is from Chef Anthony Scanio at Emeril's Delmonico in New Orleans.

 In this po-boy, the shrimp are not fried, but instead quickly sautéed in a pan in less than 5 minutes.
 The lettuce is tossed with a simple vinaigrette made from vinegary hot sauce.
 Currently on the menu at Lagasse's Stadium in Las Vegas.